 The Azores Islands to the west of the mainland are a particularly attractive sailing destination for more experienced sailors.
 The volcanic landscapes and rainforests of the Azores and historic cities such as Horta and Angra do Heroísmo are particularly worth seeing when choosing Portugal for your sailing holiday.

 Porto, Cascais and Lagos will be your main mooring locations, as well as Terceira and a number of other harbours on the beautiful Azores Islands.
-This is a country that begs to be toured by sea, with the best sites and superb island locales to be explored with your Portugal yacht charter.
+This is a country that begs to be toured by sea, with the best sites and superb island locales to be explored with your Portugal sailing holiday.
 You’ll land right on the best beaches, with many areas of historic and cultural interest to see as well.

 You’ll find sailing the coast of Portugal from north to south particularly pleasant in general.
 The Portuguese Trade Winds generally reach no higher than F6 in the afternoon from around 12pm to 7pm.
 It’s good to start early and appreciate the scenery in the morning sun.
 Then, stop to take in the city sights and relax on the beach in the afternoon.
 Around Cascais, for example, speeds rarely exceed 30kmh, with air temperatures regularly rising above 30°C, and water temperatures averaging 20°C.